 Start Supplemental Information

 Background: ICCVAM promotes the development and validation of toxicity testing methods that protect human health and the environment while replacing, reducing, or refining animal use.
 ICCVAM also provides guidance to test method developers and facilitates collaborations that promote the development of new test methods.
-To address these goals, ICCVAM will hold a Communities of Practice webinar on “Use of Animal-free Affinity Reagents.”
+To address these goals, ICCVAM will hold a Communities of Practice webinar on “Non-animal Approaches for Mixtures Assessment.”

 Webinar and Registration: This webinar is open to the public with time scheduled for questions by participants following each presentation.
-Registration for the webinar is required and is open through 12:30 p.m.
-EST on January 21, 2020.
-Registration is available at https://ntp.niehs.nih.gov/go/commprac-2020.
+Registration for the webinar is required and will be open from January 4, 2021, through 11:00 a.m.
+EST on January 26, 2021.
+Registration is available at https://ntp.niehs.nih.gov/go/commprac-2021.
 Interested individuals are encouraged to visit this web page to stay abreast of the most current webinar information.
 Registrants will receive instructions on how to access and participate in the webinar in the email confirming their registration.

-Background Information on ICCVAM and NICEATM: ICCVAM is an interagency committee composed of representatives from 16 federal regulatory and research agencies that require, use, generate, or disseminate toxicological and safety testing information.
-ICCVAM conducts technical evaluations of new, revised, and alternative safety testing methods and integrated testing strategies with regulatory applicability and promotes the scientific validation and regulatory acceptance of testing methods that more accurately assess the safety and hazards of chemicals and products and replace, reduce, or refine (enhance animal well-being and lessen or avoid pain and distress) animal use.
+Background Information on ICCVAM and NICEATM: ICCVAM is an interagency committee composed of representatives from 17 federal regulatory and research agencies that require, use, generate, or disseminate toxicological and safety testing information.
+ICCVAM conducts technical evaluations of new, revised, and alternative safety testing methods and integrated testing strategies with regulatory applicability.
+ICCVAM also promotes the scientific validation and regulatory acceptance of testing methods that more accurately assess the safety and hazards of chemicals and products and replace, reduce, or refine (enhance animal well-being and lessen or avoid pain and distress) animal use.

 The ICCVAM Authorization Act of 2000 (42 U.S.C.
 285 l-3) establishes ICCVAM as a permanent interagency committee of NIEHS and provides the authority for ICCVAM involvement in activities relevant to the development of alternative test methods.
 Additional information about ICCVAM can be found at https://ntp.niehs.nih.gov/go/iccvam.